 Currently, Saskatchewan doesn’t allow you to switch between the GED® test on paper and the GED® test on computer.

-State Requirements (top)
+Province Requirements (top)

 How old do I need to be to take the test (without exceptions)?